Full name Steven Peter Devereux Smith

 |Last First-class||New South Wales v Victoria at Sydney, Feb 17-19, 2021 scorecard|

 |List A debut||Queensland v New South Wales at Brisbane, Dec 12, 2007 scorecard|

 |Last List A||New South Wales v Victoria at Sydney, Feb 15, 2021 scorecard|

 |T20s debut||South Australia v New South Wales at Adelaide, Jan 1, 2008 scorecard|

 |Last T20s||Australia v India at Sydney, Dec 8, 2020 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-It was also in the 2014-15 home summer that he became Australia's 45th Test captain, filling in for the injured Michael Clarke in three Tests.
+It in the 2014-15 home summer that he became Australia's 45th Test captain, filling in for the injured Michael Clarke in three Tests.
 Despite being only 25 at the time the extra responsibility clearly didn't hamper his run-making.
 It became clear that Smith was to be Clarke's successor, a move that was confirmed after Clarke's retirement at the end of the 2015 Ashes in England.

 Allan Border Medal - 2015

 Australian Test Player of the Year - 2015